pirelaurent/cytographDB/public/docs/customization.md

 the `myModule` customization will be applied automatically.

-3. **optionaly add your custom documentation**
+2. **optionaly add your custom documentation**

 Default *.gitignore* ignore all files (except democytodb.js ).

 You can set your owwn documentation under ***custom/docs***.

-If any ***index.md*** is found by cytographdb at startup in this directory,  it will add a secondary link on the right of *documentation* :
+If any ***index\.md*** is found by cytographdb at startup in this directory,  it will add a secondary link on the right of *documentation* :

 ![](./img/customLink.png)

-This can help to give custom details and custom examples.
+This can give custom details and custom examples.

 ---